Amitibe/Stimulation/README.md

-# Stimulation
+# Simulation
 A basic stimulation about some circles and their life cycle.

-This stimulation represents life in a spcific environment.
+This simulation represents life in a spcific environment.
 These are the rules of nature in this environment:
 1) Every "day" a new constent number of food items are created.
 2) If a creature doesn't eat food during that "day" it dies.